nordicenergy/ICO-Platform/README.md

 - A highly customizable design, which enables you to ensure the ICO site conforms with your unique branding.

-- The ability to accept funds in USD, BTC, STRAT and 50+ additional cryptocurrencies via Changelly, a service that enables ICO/STO contributors to pay in many digital currencies.
+- The ability to accept funds in USD, BTC, COINDASH and 50+ additional cryptocurrencies via Changelly, a service that enables ICO/STO contributors to pay in many digital currencies.

 - Integration with Onfido’s ‘Know-Your-Customer’ (KYC) service that screens contributors against anti-money laundering watch-lists and undertakes document checks.